mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 20 April 2025

-- The average temperature today is 14.36˚C,
+- The average temperature today is 13.96˚C,
-- With highs of 15.71˚C and lows of 13.87˚C,
+- With highs of 15.16˚C and lows of 13.71˚C,
-- It may feel like 13.37˚C with few clouds
+- It may feel like 13˚C with clear sky
-- The wind speed is 3.6m/s and visibility is 10000m
+- The wind speed is 3.09m/s and visibility is 10000m
-- The pressure is 1006hPa and humidity is 58%
+- The pressure is 1006hPa and humidity is 61%
 - The sun will rise at 05:00 and set at 19:13

 <!-- weather_marker ends -->